brianklaas/awsPlaybox/README.md

 2. Lambda - create a Lambda function using the code in nodejs/lambda/lambda-returnDataToCaller.js.
 The Lambda runtime should be NodeJS 4.3 or later, and you do not need to configure a trigger for the function, as it will be invoked from this application.
 The ARN of the function must be added to application.cfc.
 3. DynamoDB - create a DynamoDB table with a partition (primary) key of "userID" (String) and a sort key (range key) of "epochTime" (Number).
 The table name must be added to application.cfc.
 4. Rekognition - add photos for Rekognition to analyze.
 There's a separate list of photos for matching faces, and a list for generating labels (image analysis).
 These photos and the name of the S3 bucket in which they can be found need to be added to the top of rekognition.cfm.
+5. Step Functions:
+There are two workflows you can set up:
+  - Describe an Image

-4. Step Functions - You must first create two Lambda functions using the code in nodejs/lambda/ -- generateRandomNumber.js and detectLabelsForImage.js.
-The ARNs of those functions must be added to stateMachines/choiceDemoStateMachine.json.
-Additionally, the name of the S3 bucket and the path to the photos that will be analyzed as part of this step function must be added to stateMachines/choiceDemoStateMachine.json.
+    a.
+Create the two Lambda functions used in this workflow using the code in nodejs/lambda/ -- generateRandomNumber.js and detectLabelsForImage.js.
+    b.
+Add the ARNs of those functions to stateMachines/choiceDemoStateMachine.json.
+    c.
+Add the name of the S3 bucket and the path to the photos that will be analyzed to stateMachines/choiceDemoStateMachine.json.
+    d.
 Once you've added all the required information, use stateMachines/choiceDemoStateMachine.json to create a new Step Function state machine in the AWS Console.
+    e.
+Add the ARN of the workflow to application.cfc as the application.awsResources.stepFunctionRandomImageARN value.

+   - Transcribe, Translate, and Speak a Video

+    a.
+Create the five Lambda functions used in this workflow using the code in nodejs/lambda/transcribeTranslateExample.
+You will need to add the name of your S3 bucket where you want the output from the workflow to go to getTranscriptionFile.js, translateText.js, and convertTextToSpeech.js.
+    b.
+Add the ARNs of those functions to stateMachines/transcribeTranslateSpeakWorkflow.json.
+    c.
+Once you've added all the required information, use stateMachines/transcribeTranslateSpeakWorkflow.json to create a new Step Function state machine in the AWS Console.
+    d.
+Add the ARN of the workflow to application.cfc as the application.awsResources.stepFunctionTranscribeTranslateARN value.
+    e.
+Modify stepFunctions.cfm (the inputStruct variable) to point to the URL of a MP4 file on S3.

 Remember, the AWS docs are pretty great.
 Use the [Java API Reference](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/index.html) often, as it'll tell you almost everything you need to know for working with a particular AWS service.